Key Points:

 Before the Development of Simultaneous Interpretation

 Prior to 1945, interpretation was a time-intensive endeavor, especially when speeches needed to be translated into multiple target languages.
 Limited to consecutive interpretation, the interpreter and the speaker would take turns, with each waiting for the other to finish before continuing.
 This process significantly extended the duration of large international meetings by hours or even days.
 The consecutive vs simultaneous interpretation debate became prominent during these times, as consecutive interpretation was the only available method.
+As international diplomacy and global cooperation increased, the limitations of this approach became more apparent.
+Large conferences required greater efficiency, particularly when multiple languages were involved.
+The need for faster communication without sacrificing accuracy led to innovation in interpretation techniques.
+These challenges ultimately paved the way for the development and adoption of simultaneous interpretation, transforming the way multilingual events were conducted worldwide.

 The turning point in interpretation techniques came during the Nuremberg Trials, where the International Military Tribunal (IMT) mandated that Nazi war criminals receive a “fair and expedient” trial.
 Each prisoner was entitled to a speedy legal process in their own language.
 Additionally, representatives from each member state of the Allied Forces played a role in the proceedings.
 Judges, witnesses, defendants, prosecutors, and reporters spoke various European languages simultaneously in the courtroom.
 Traditional consecutive interpretation was not sufficient to ensure a speedy trial, leading to the need for a faster solution.
+The complexity and scale of the proceedings made it clear that a more efficient system was necessary to manage multilingual communication in real time.
+As a result, simultaneous interpretation was introduced on a large scale for the first time in history.
+Interpreters worked in teams using newly developed audio equipment, allowing multiple languages to be translated at once.
+This innovation not only accelerated the trial process but also set a new global standard for international conferences and legal proceedings.

 Leon Dostert and the Birth of Simultaneous Interpretation